yojiyojiyoji/oam_qgis3_express/README.md

 $ make deploy

 ## Installation from package file
-If you already have a packaged file (.zip format), you can simply install it from QGIS Plugin Manager.
+If you already have a packaged file (.zip format), you can install it from QGIS Plugin Manager.

 1. Click "Plugin" in Menu Bar -> "Manage and Install Plugins", and plugin Window will open.
 2. Select "Install from ZIP" on the left side of the window.